DBaack11/VirtualVendingMachine/README.md

 # Virtual Vending Machine
  A virtual vending machine implementation built with Python (Django Rest Framework) and React.
-The frontend and API are deployed with [Vercel](https://vercel.com) and [PythonAnywhere](https://www.pythonanywhere.com), respectively.
+The frontend and API are deployed with [Vercel](https://vercel.com) and <a href='https://www.pythonanywhere.com' target='_blank' rel='noreferrer'>PythonAnywhere</a>, respectively.

 ## How To Use/Interact
  This project is deployed and hosted online at https://colaco.vercel.app/.
 The API is deployed and hosted at https://dbaack.pythonanywhere.com/sodas.